ChrisLeeRios/prime_rhyme_time/README.md

 # Prime Rhyme Time

-An Online Helper to assist writers in creating and storing new writtens made with Python, Flask, MySQL!
+A dictionary/thesaurus assistant aimed at helping writers with rhymes, similies, definitions, and more.

-Includes a Rhyming Dictionary API and Dictionary API to further assist the creative process.
+Built with Python, Flask and MySQL utilizing the Dictionary and Rhyming APIs.

 <a href='http://44.204.22.245'> Prime Rhyme Time Website </a>